Insurance and reinsurance in Mexico: overview

 The bankruptcy stage starts if the parties do not reach a non-bankruptcy agreement, and its objective is to sell the insolvent insurance company assets to pay its creditors.

-Only the SHCP can begin an insolvency proceeding against an insurance company.
-After an insolvency proceeding is declared, the SHCP can request early termination of the conciliation stage, in which case the judge declares bankruptcy outright.
-The SHCP can propose to the judge a conciliator (conciliador) responsible to reach a non-bankruptcy agreement between the creditors and the insurance company, and a receiver (síndico) of the insolvent insurance company assets.
-In addition, the LGISMS authorises the CONDUSEF to appoint three managing conservators (interventores), to represent and protect the rights and interests of the creditors of the insolvent insurance company.
+Only the National Insurance and Bonding Commission (CNSF) can begin an insolvency proceeding against an insurance company.
+After an insolvency proceeding is declared, the CNSF can request early termination of the conciliation stage, in which case the judge declares bankruptcy outright.
+The CNSF can propose to the judge a conciliator (conciliador) responsible to reach a non-bankruptcy agreement between the creditors and the insurance company, and a receiver (síndico) of the insolvent insurance company assets.
+In addition, the LISF authorises the National Commission for the Protection and Defence of Financial Services Users (CONDUSEF) to appoint three managing conservators (interventores), to represent and protect the rights and interests of the creditors of the insolvent insurance company.

 Insurance companies are subject to the following taxes in Mexico:

-Value added tax (Impuesto al Valor Agregado) (IVA) at 16% (except for insurance companies located on the Mexican border, which are levied at 11% of IVA).
-IVA is levied on all insurance services paid for by their customers except for agricultural insurance, mortgage and financial guaranty insurance, and life insurance.
+Value added tax (Impuesto al Valor Agregado) (IVA) at 16%.
+IVA is levied on all insurance services paid for by their customers except agricultural insurance, mortgage and financial guaranty insurance, and life insurance pursuant to Article 15 Section IX of the Value Added Tax Law (Ley del Impuesto al Valor Agregado).
+In any of the latter cases intermediation services are subject to VAT.

 Mexican reinsurance companies have the same tax treatment as described for insurance companies (see above, Insurance companies).